 Where to Verify Your No-Passport Travel Plans

 Before booking, check current passport and travel requirements.
 Resources like CBP.gov and USA.gov are your best bet for up-to-date information.
-If you’re cruising, confirm documentation policies directly with the cruise line.
-Planning ahead saves you from any last-minute surprises.

 Keep reading: